XRPL-Lending-Network/network-wallet-core/docs/guide/adapter-integration.md

     return this.account;
   }

-  isAvailable(): boolean {
-    // Check if wallet is available in the current environment
-    // Example: return typeof (window as any).myWallet !== 'undefined';
-    return false;
-  }

   async signTransaction(transaction: Transaction): Promise<SignResult> {
     if (!this.connected || !this.account) {
-      throw new Error('Not connected to wallet');
+      throw new Error('Wallet not connected');
     }

     try {
+      // Add account to transaction if not present const tx = { ...transaction };
+      if (!tx.Account) {
+        tx.Account = this.account.address;
+      }

-      // Sign transaction with your wallet
+      // Sign with your wallet
-      // The exact implementation depends on your wallet's API const signedTx = await this.requestSignature(transaction);
+      const result = await (window as any).myWallet.signTransaction(tx);

       return {
-        signature: signedTx.signature,
+        signature: result.signature,
-        signedTransaction: signedTx.signedTransaction
+        signedTransaction: result.signedTransaction,
       };
     } catch (error) {
       this.emit('error', error);